 People will also be doing things they wouldn't naturally do simply because this is how they have to make money to survive.

 Capitalism is a system driven by money and the desire to accumulate increasing amounts of money, and that will never be a fully just or healthy motivation according to anarchist ethics.

 In a capitalist system, labourers can be (and are) directed to engage in tremendously destructive practises simply because this is the will of the owner, this is the practise of the business, and this is how they earn their daily bread.
 Activities that have a negative human, social, or community value can have a very high dollar value, and this is at odds with true anarchist ethics.

 On the other hand, there are many crucial forms of work that are not considered economically viable or important under a capitalist system.
 If it doesn't make money, it is considered less valuable.
 It's as simple as that.
 This, too, does not address the problematic under-valuing of certain types of "hidden" labour (including service work, cooking, cleaning, sewing, childcare, elder care, spiritual support work, community-building, therapeutic services, energy work, and many forms of traditionally female work).
 The capitalist system does not address the idea that not all things of value can have a dollar amount applied to them.

 In a capitalist system, workers are operating, ultimately, under the will of the owners, not under their own wills, supreme and sovereign.
+[Note: if a worker has desirable options for making a living and is choosing to participate in a capitalist set-up, this is a different story.]
 This is a fundamental incompatibility between capitalism and anarchism.

 The owners capitalize (earn profits) on the labour of the workers.
 The goal of most capitalists is to not have to do a whole hell of a lot but to have the profits rolling in - profits they earn simply by directing and controlling the labour and efforts of the proletariat.